anton-ptashnik/ps-nat3-resolver/README.md

 Call this before script removal, then remove a folder containing the script to complete removal.
 The command does the opposite to `init`

+Use `up` command to make the script setup a network, then follow script output to complete the setup.
+You will be asked to update console network params to start passing console traffic via a network the script configured.
+One may modify existing connection params on a console but better to create a separate profile and switch between them when needed.

-After doing `up` command check Internet connection on a console.
-Go to Settings->Network->Test connection, then after a few sec it should show NAT type 2.
+Go to `Settings->Network` on a console and then `Set up a new connection` to create a new network profile, select `Manual/Advanced mode` which allows to specify params like address, gateway and DNS.
+Enter the params provided in script output for `up` command.
+Once done, check Internet connection on a console - `Settings->Network->Test connection`, after a few sec it should show NAT type 2.
 Multiplayer should work now, enjoy playing!

 ## Recommendations